ajaykarwal/ajaykarwal-v8/src/posts/2020-07-23-change-the-default-save-location-for-screenshots.md

 ---
 layout: post
-title: "Change the default save location for screenshots on macOS"
+title: 'Change the default save location for screenshots on macOS'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
-date: "2020-07-23"
+date: '2020-07-23'
 tags:
     - macos
     - terminal
 ---

 First of all, here's [how to take a screenshot on Mac](https://support.apple.com/en-gb/HT201361).